Department of Graduate Medical Education

 Residents are responsible to pay for all meals.
 Residents will receive a $35 per pay supplement to offset the cost of meals while on in-house call.

-Residents will be provided with two, embroidered lab coats each program year.
+Residents will be provided with one to two, embroidered lab coats each program year.
 Laundry service is provided.

 Residents are required to obtain a Training Certificate from the State of Ohio Medical Board.
 You must have a valid training certificate or permanent license at the start of each academic year.
 Failure to comply will result in a delay of completing the training program and corrective action, please refer to the GME resident manual.